jacobRidenour/ProgWiki/C/README_C.md

 #endif
 ```

-A reference for predefined compiler macros can be found [here](https://github.com/cpredef/predef). `__MSC_VER` is commonly used in projects that may be compiled with Visual Studio's compiler, `cl`.

-Conditional compilation is commonly used to provoke different behavior only if doing a Debug build, relative to a Release (optimized) build:
+It can also be used to provoke different behavior only if doing a Debug build, relative to a Release (optimized) build:

 ```C
 int sum(int a, int b) {